We help victims throughout the state of Indiana.

 Many failure to diagnose cases involve the failure to diagnose cancer.
 A family practice doctor fails to order a chest X-ray for a patient with a persistent cough, allowing the patient’s lung cancer to progress undetected.
 A radiologist reading a mammogram determines that a suspicious lump is a benign cyst when in reality it is breast cancer.
 In the setting of cancer cases, the failure to make a prompt diagnosis allows the disease to spread and reduces the chance of a cure for the patient.

 The results of a physician’s failure to diagnose can be equally tragic outside the setting of cancer cases.
 An emergency room doctor may decide that a patient’s chest pain is the result of heartburn, missing the actual diagnosis of a heart attack.
-Or a family practice physician decides that his patient’s belly pain is being caused by a stomach virus, missing the correct diagnosis of appendicitis.
-When a doctor or other health care provider fails to take the reasonable and necessary steps to evaluate and diagnose his patient’s condition, who places the patient in danger.
+A family practice physician decides that his patient’s belly pain is being caused by a stomach virus, missing the correct diagnosis of appendicitis.
+When a doctor or other health care provider fails to take the reasonable and necessary steps to evaluate and diagnose his patient’s condition, they place the patient in danger.
 The results are often devastating for the patient.

-Examples of the failure to diagnose cases our attorneys have successfully handled include:
+Examples of the failure to diagnose cases our attorneys have successfully resolved include:

 Has Your Doctor Misdiagnosed You?